tbv001/leadbot_dd/README.md

 # Darkest Days Bots

-An addon for Garry's Mod that aims to provide challenging bots for the obscure game mode called Darkest Days.
+An addon for Garry's Mod that aims to provide challenging bots for the obscure Darkest Days game mode.

 ## Installation